AidenP2P/test-app-aptitudex/PAYMASTER_INTEGRATION_SPECIFICATION.md

   const paymasterService = publicClient ?
 PaymasterService.getInstance(publicClient) : null

   /**
+   * Check if a transaction can be sponsored
+   */
-   * Vérifier si une transaction peut être sponsorisée */ const canSponsorTransaction = useCallback((
+  const canSponsorTransaction = useCallback((
     contractAddress: Address,